Tommy S is Knoxville's best

 2 Helpful / 1 Not

 Pros: Challenging, fun, variety of pads and pins, seclusion, helluva course overall.
 A common knock on this course is that it's too hard, even from the short pads, and that may be true but it keeps the course from being too crowded.
 From when you set off to when you finish you don't see any man-made structures, hear road noise or feel like you are anywhere near a city, even though you are.
 There are enough opportunities to really huck it that you forget how much of the course is in the trees--this is a much easier course than many others that spend as much time in the woods.
-Most whole feels like their own little secluded adventure which is a rare and wonderful thing for a course this close to a city center.
+Most holes feel like their own little secluded adventure which is a rare and wonderful thing for a course this close to a city center.

 Other Thoughts: This course has come a long way and is now, arguably, the best course in Knoxville.